Ipotrick/Daxa/wiki/Tutorial.md

 TaskGraph only needs to have virtual handles for resources involved in any synchronization.
 This means when you are sure that you only ever read from a resource in tasks, you will not need to mention them to task graph.
 A common example of this would be to have a separated texture system that does its own synchronization and provides constant images that don't change.
 As these images never change they will never require any synchronization, they do not need to be mentioned in the main task graph.

-We also bind a "read" Buffer and Image Id to the task `resources with add_runtime_buffer` and `add_runtime_image`.
+We also bind a "read" Buffer and Image ID to the task `resources with add_runtime_buffer` and `add_runtime_image`.
 All task resources must have at least one runtime buffer/image on execution, but they may be changed between executions.

 ```cpp
 loop_task_graph.conditional({